National Guardsman holds music classes from the back of a Humvee while protecting the US Capitol - KTVZ

 National Guardsman holds music classes from the back of a Humvee while protecting the US Capitol

-DC National Guardsman, Sgt.
-Jacob Kohut, spends his days fulfilling two duties: serving to protect the Capitol building and holding band class online as a commitment to his students’ education.
+National Guardsman Sgt.
+Jacob Kohut spends his days fulfilling two duties: serving to protect the Capitol building and holding band class online as a commitment to his students’ education.

 “This is what a hero looks like,” wrote Canterbury Woods Elementary School, a school where Kohut teaches in Fairfax County, Virginia, in a post to social media.
 “A member of the DC National Guard, our band teacher Dr. Jake Kohut has been working around the clock since Wednesday to protect our nation’s capital.
 And between shifts, he is dedicated to CWES students, teaching from DC.”